Exploring Simple and Transferable Recognition-Aware Image Processing: Comparison with Alternatives

-\textbf{Training Recognition Models from Scratch.} Other than fine-tuning a pretrained recognition model $R$, we could first train a super-resolution model, and then train $R$ from scratch on the output images.
-We achieve 66.1\% accuracy on the output images in the validation set, higher than 61.8\% in RA processing.
-However, the accuracy on original clean images drops from 69.8\% to 66.1\%.
-Alternatively, we could even train $R$ from scratch on the interpolated low-resolution images, in which case we achieve 66.0\% on interpolated validation data but only 50.2\% on the original validation data.
-In summary, training or fine-tuning $R$ to cater the need of super-resolved or interpolated images can harm its performance on the original clean images, and causes additional overhead in storing models.
-In contrast, using our RA processing technique could boost the accuracy of output images with the performance on original images intact.
+We could first train a super-resolution model, and then train $R$ from scratch on the output images.
+Doing this, we achieve 66.1\% accuracy, higher than 61.8\% in RA processing.
+However, $R$'s accuracy on original clean images drops from 69.8\% to 66.1\%.
+Alternatively, we could train $R$ from scratch on interpolated low-resolution images, in which case we achieve 66.0\% on interpolated validation data but only 50.2\% on the original data.
+In summary, training/fine-tuning $R$ to cater the need of super-resolved or interpolated images can harm its performance on original images, and causes additional overhead in storing models.
+In contrast, RA processing could boost the accuracy of output images with the performance on original images intact.